EreHuc/smashtour/readme.md

     - This property is now yours, congratulation !
   - On a property own by you
     - Upgrade your property level by 1 (expect station) to a maximum of an hotel
+  - Others case
+    - Select a property to upgrade

 ### 4. End of the turn
   - 2 players